 Hey, school is out and those teachers deserve a DRINK!!!

 So I was telling everyone about the new, yet-to-be-named gin cocktail I was working on, and it came to me.
 The Grace Lane Graduate.

-I’ve been obsessed with Chartreuse ever since my trip to New Orleans this past December, and it goes incredibly well with gin.
+I've been obsessed with Chartreuse ever since my trip to New Orleans a few years ago, and it goes incredibly well with gin.

 This cocktail calls for Green Chartreuse, as opposed to Yellow Chartreuse.
 Here's a bit about the difference between the two from Wikipedia: